4rchim3d3s/cx-tutorials/Windows/packages.md

 <img src="https://raw.githubusercontent.com/4rchim3d3s/cx-tutorials/master/Windows/cx%20packages/8.jpg" width="900">

-Now we have got three diferent approaches to print out what we just have stored
+Now we have got three different approaches to print out what we just have stored.

 #### **variant1**:
-We define a string variable and declare its value by using a function of package1 called *getStruct1Name*.
+We define a string variable and declare its value by using a function of package1 called *getStruct1Name*.\
 You see that we also pass a variable to the function because we declared it like that in package1.

 <img src="https://raw.githubusercontent.com/4rchim3d3s/cx-tutorials/master/Windows/cx%20packages/9.jpg" width="900">